Nineteen

 All those who remember the war

-They won't forget what they've seen..
+They won't forget what they've seen

 Destruction of men in their prime

-Whose average was 19
+Whose average age was nineteen

 According to a Veteran's Administration study

-Half of the Vietnam combat veterans suffered from what psychiatrists call
+Half of the Vietnam combat veterans suffered From what psychiatrists call

 Many vets complain of alienation, rage, or guilt